Lay Lady Lay: Music and lyrics

 Written in the key of A major, or A Mixolydian, the song's chord progression features a descending chromatic line and Dylan's voice occupies a range from F#2 to D4.
 The bass is most often based on the chromatic descent or otherwise emphasizing the modal center of A. The chief hook in "Lay Lady Lay", a song with far more hooks than is typical for Dylan, is a recurring four-note pedal steel guitar riff.
 The final verse is separated from the rest of the song by the bridge and an ascending organ riff also recurs in this verse.
 The song's distinctive drum part is performed by Kenny Buttrey, who regarded his contribution to the song as one of his best performances on a record.
 Lyrically the song speaks of romantic and sexual anticipation as the singer beseeches his lover to spend the night with him.

 Live performances and other releases

 Dylan played the song live for the first time at the Isle of Wight on August 31, 1969; a recording is included on Isle of Wight Live, part of the 4-CD deluxe edition of The Bootleg Series Vol. 10: Another Self Portrait (1969–1971).
 Performances of the song from 1974 and 1976 are included on the Before the Flood and Hard Rain live albums.
 The song has been performed frequently by Dylan since the late 1980s during his Never Ending Tour.

 "Lay Lady Lay" appears on Dylan's Greatest Hits, Volume II album, as well as on the Masterpieces, Biograph, The Best of Bob Dylan, Vol. 1, and The Essential Bob Dylan compilation albums.

 Reception

 Billboard described "Lay Lady Lay" as an "Infectious and appealing folk number with a country flavor."
+Record World said it was a "lovely and winning number."
+Cash Box called it a "strong sales prospect to break onto best seller charts."